 Umbrella insurance is a type of insurance coverage that extends the liability insurance from an auto or homeowner’s insurance policy to cover more situations with higher limits.
-Personal umbrella policies (PUP) offer extended coverage limits that start at $1 million and will also cover forms of liability such as libel and slander.
-PUP can supplement insurance policies for motorcycles, boats, and other recreational vehicles, too.
+Umbrella insurance policies offer extended coverage limits that start at $1 million and will also cover forms of liability such as libel and slander.
+Also referred to as personal umbrella insurance, it can supplement insurance policies for motorcycles, boats, and other recreational vehicles, too.

 - Umbrella insurance costs between $150 and $300 annually.

 - You should consider getting umbrella insurance if your liability limits are less than the total value of your assets.

 - Umbrella insurance covers situations beyond the scope of normal liability insurance, including personal psychological harm and mental anguish.